polycube-network/polycube/Documentation/cubes.rst

 A transparent cube:
   - does not define any port, hence it cannot be *connected* to other services, but *attached* to an existing port;
   - it can be *attached* to an existing port such as the one of a normal service (e.g., port1 on router2) or a network device (netdev) in the host (e.g., `veth0` or `eth0`);
-  - it *inherits* all the parameters associated to ports (e.g., MAC/IPv4 addresses, link speed, etc.) from the actual port it is attached to;
+  - it *inherits* all the parameters associated to the port it is attached to (e.g., MAC/IPv4 addresses, link speed, etc.);
-  - it allows to have a stack of transparent services on top of a port, very similar to a stack of functions.
+  - it allows to have a *stack* of transparent services on top of a port, very similar to a stack of functions.

 A transparent cube can define two processing handlers, *ingress* and *egress*, which operate on two possible traffic directions:
-  - *ingress*: it handles the traffic that goes *toward* the port it is attached to (e.g., in case of an `eth0` netdev, the traffic that comes from the external world and that is expected to go toward the TCP/IP stack of the host);
+  - *ingress*: it handles the traffic that goes *toward* the port it is attached to.
+In case of a netdev (e.g., `eth0`), this selects the traffic that comes from the external world and goes toward the TCP/IP stack of the host.
+In case of a cube port, it is the traffic that is *entering* in the network function.
-  - *egress*: it handles the traffic that comes from the cube/netdev it is attached to (e.g., in case of an `eth0` netdev, the traffic that comes from the TCP/IP stack and it is expected to *leave* the host from that port).
+  - *egress*: it handles the traffic that comes from the cube/netdev it is attached to.
+In case of a netdev (e.g., `eth0`), it selects the traffic that comes from the TCP/IP stack and *leaves* the host from that port.
+In case of a cube port, it is the traffic that is *leaving* the network function.

 ::